-The words debt and deficit come up frequently in debates and conversations about the policy decisions that lawmakers face.
-The two concepts are similar, but are often confused.
+The words debt and deficit come up frequently in policy discussions – and are often conflated, or confused for one another.
 So what exactly are the differences between the deficit and the debt?

 The deficit is the annual difference between government spending and government revenue.
 Every year, the government takes in revenue in the form of taxes and other income, and spends money on various programs, such as national defense, Social Security, and healthcare.
 If the government spends more than it takes in, then it runs a deficit.
 If the government takes in more than it spends, it runs a surplus.

 The debt is the total amount of money the U.S. government owes.
 It represents the accumulation of past deficits, minus surpluses.
-Debt is like the balance on your credit card statement, which shows the total amount you owe, including interest.
-At the end of fiscal year 2016, CBO estimates that debt held by the public will equal about $14 trillion, or about 77% of GDP.
+Debt is like the balance on your credit card statement, which shows the total amount you have accrued over time.
+At the end of fiscal year 2019, the Congressional Budget Office estimates that debt held by the public will equal $16.6 trillion, or 78 percent of GDP.

 Want analysis to help you understand the latest fiscal news?
 Sign up for our bimonthly email newsletter.